 The Grayscale Mode

 Photoshop supports a special mode called ‘Grayscale’.
-It’s designed to handle images with no colour information.
+It’s designed to handle images with no color information.
 Images in this mode have no red, green or blue channels but instead store only the brightness (luminance) information in a single channel.

-Switching to this mode necessarily removes the colour from a photo.
+Switching to this mode necessarily removes the color from a photo.
 It’s not the best way to make a black-and-white image but it’s not the worst either.
 And although it’s quick and simple, it can give surprisingly good results.